NCHU-NLP-Lab/nlp-tutorials/w2v_gru_classifier/README.md

 # W2V GRU Classifier Exercise
-Use word2vec and GRU to train a sentiment classifier.
+Use word2vec and GRU to train a Taipei_FAQ classifier.

 ## Objective